Services, Getting There

 Managing Agency: Bureau of Land Management

-The Augusta Mountain WSA straddles a ridge of the Augusta Mountain Range.
-The WSA measures 17 miles long and 13 miles wide.
+The Cain Mountain Wilderness (formerly known as the Augusta Mountain WSA) straddles the central ridge of the Augusta Mountain Range.
+The area is approximately 14 miles long and 6 miles wide.
 The altitude ranges from 3,400 to 8,400 feet.
 The northern part is a landscape of silicic ashflow tuff canyons and drainages.
 Isolated patches of pinyon-juniper are scattered throughout.
-The central section encompasses Cain Mountain, a limestone peak which is the highest point of the WSA.
+The central section encompasses Cain Mountain, a limestone peak which is the highest point of the Wilderness.
 The mountain is scored in all directions by rugged, deep drainages lined with willow and cottonwood.
 Favret Canyon is the largest of these.
 The canyons have fossils and are blocked by intermittent waterfalls, with dense pinyon-juniper stands in the upper reaches.
 The southern portion is hilly with shallow washes and gullies and gently sloping foothills covered with low sagebrush and rabbitbrush.

 Recreation and Solitude

-There is unlimited opportunity for hiking and horseback riding in wide meadows, water filled drainages, steep slopes, and tree-covered hill sides.
+There are unlimited opportunities for hiking and horseback riding in wide meadows, water filled drainages, steep slopes, and tree-covered hill sides.
 Unique geologic formations offer many exploration options for rock-climbers, rock-hounds, and fossil hunters.
 Local fauna offer opportunity for big game hunters.
-The Augusta Mountains also offer fantastic night-sky viewing as one of the darkest places in the United States.
+The Cain Mountain Wilderness also offer fantastic night-sky viewing as one of the darkest places in the United States.

 Do you like this page?